benedictwallace/amls2_coursework/README.md

 display_model.py contains the code to stitch patches together and run them through the models, be careful with the scales when changing tracks.

 The datasets need to be imported to the /datasets folder from https://data.vision.ee.ethz.ch/cvl/DIV2K/

+Apologies for the bad formatting and lack of datasets, I had some issues with git last minute.